kmy-06/Personal-Website/Debugging Site App: Polypane/Debugging Site App.md

 - zoom in & out: double click on 100%

-- dark or light mode: cmd + i
+- dark or light mode in webite: cmd + i

--